ionathanch/system-f-redex/README.md

 ### (ANF-Restricted) Hoisted System F (with Closures)
 * Type synthesis, CBV big-step semantics (implemented as a judgement rather than a reduction-relation)
 * Compiler from closure-converted System F to hoisted System F
+* N.B.
+Each code block label is only visible in subsequent code blocks

 ### System Fω (extends System F)
 * Why?
 I don't know.